The Longing: Development and release

 Pyta defined The Longing's theme of loneliness while he was studying, and the lonely and subterranean atmosphere was inspired by dungeon synth music.
 He imagined three possible routes that the player could take: waiting idly for the timer to advance, trying to make the Shade's life comfortable during the 400 days, or abandoning the king and leaving the caves.
 Waiting offered a stress-free way of playing the game; leaving forced the player to solve puzzles and navigate increasingly dangerous caves.
-He described the greatest development challenge was coming up with novel ways of using the waiting mechanic without too much repetition.
+He described the greatest development challenge as coming up with novel ways to use the waiting mechanic without too much repetition.

-The Shade was purposefully designed with a cryptic appearance and motivation, so the audience could project their own feelings onto the character.
+The Shade was purposefully designed with a cryptic appearance and motivation so the audience could project their own feelings onto the character.
 Due to the game's long duration, Pyta had difficulty with playtesting, and had to use personal intuition to pace The Longing and ensure that players would not give up.
 He realized that empathy between the player and the protagonist would be essential to retaining user interest.
 To show players that progress was being made, he implemented behaviors for the Shade that changed as time passed, such as self-talking and sleeping.
-Rocks falling in the cave were added to record the passing of time, in lieu of a day-night cycle.
+Rocks falling in the cave were added to record the passing of time in lieu of a day–night cycle.

 Prior to launch, the game was featured at PAX West in 2019.
 The Longing was published by Application Systems Heidelberg and released on March 5, 2020, to Steam for Windows, macOS, and Linux, followed by a version for Nintendo Switch on April 14, 2021.
 The launch amid the COVID-19 pandemic caused audience reactions that surprised Pyta, and he thought that the pandemic allowed the player to better connect with the Shade.
+Ports for Android and iOS were released on December 18, 2023.